 Contentful: By builders, for builders

 I'm happy to see that Contentful now delivers 500 million content delivery API requests per day (plus 30 million GraphQL requests and counting).
-We’ll keep giving back to developers with our Community edition, and new features we develop along the way.
+We’ll keep giving back to developers with our free edition, and new features we develop along the way.
 We’ve made it free and easy to get started, so you can go forth and experiment!